ltfschoen/meetups/docs/event-templates/liability-waiver-release-agreement/agreement.md

 *Note: For non-standard events (e.g., high-risk activities, significant financial transactions), additional verification steps may be required.
 Consult legal counsel for specific requirements.*

+#### Additinal Digital Acknowledgment Requirements

+- [ ] I agree that I may be included in a minimum of four (4) photos that may will be taken during the event and uploaded to X or Instagram

 ### Record of Acceptance

 Participant acceptance of these terms will be recorded with: